Home → Taxpayer Bill of Rights

 I’ve received an assessment, but I don’t agree that I owe the tax.
 What should I do?

 You have 60 days from the day you receive an assessment to ask MRS to reconsider its decision.
 See 36 M.R.S. § 151.
 The law provides that a request for reconsideration must be in writing; please use the Petition for Reconsideration form available at www.maine.gov/revenue/forms/general/generalforms.htm or call (207) 624-9595 to have one mailed to you.
-Include in your petition the amount of tax, interest and penalty you want MRS to reconsider and a detailed description supporting your request.
+Include in your petition the amount of the refund or tax, interest and penalty you want MRS to reconsider and a detailed description supporting your request.
 Make sure the request is postmarked or delivered to MRS before the 60-day time period runs out.
 Mail your petition to:

 Maine Revenue Services